@stylify/bundler

 // Can disable rewriting selectors inside a file when you want to just

-// mangle css but not files
+// mangle CSS but not files

 rewriteSelectorsInFiles: false,